Instant Pot Boiled Peanuts

 Where and when to buy raw peanuts

-Now, truth be told, I made these back in November when Publix had raw peanuts on sale BOGO (buy one get one).
+Now, truth be told, I made these when Publix had raw peanuts on sale BOGO (buy one get one).
 You can still buy raw ones in the produce section.
 Don’t mistake them for green peanuts or roasted peanuts.
-Green ones are fresh peanuts and are highly perishable so they probably won’t be available now.
+Green ones are fresh peanuts and are highly perishable so they might not be as available as raw peanuts.
 Raw peanuts are air dried but not cooked or roasted.

 If you find a sale on raw peanuts, stock up and freeze them in the shell so you can have boiled peanuts in the Spring and Summer.
 I found them on sale for two dollars in August!
 Still Tasty, the ultimate shelf life guide, says they will keep in the freezer indefinitely.

-You can make them for the big game this weekend.
+Make them when you tailgate or “homegate” for the big football game, baseball, or soccer game or concession stand.
+Serve them at Halloween and birthday parties or Homecoming bon fires.
 Actually, you will HAVE to make them yourself because I doubt there are any roadside shacks open in the Winter.
-It’s cold here, even for Alabama weather.

 How to cook Boiled Peanuts in the Instant Pot

-I will give you the breakdown of how to make boiled peanuts in a 6 quart Instant Pot.
-To make them on the stovetop, you basically place them in a large pot with 1/4 cup salt, add water to cover 2 inches, then bring to a boil and simmer, partially covered, for 3 to 4 hours, depending on how soft you want them.
+I will give you the breakdown of how to make boiled peanuts in a 6 quart Instant Pot multi-function pressure cooker.
+To make them on the stovetop, you basically place them in a large pot with 1/4 cup salt, add water to cover 2 inches, then cover and bring to a boil and simmer, partially covered, for 3 to 4 hours, depending on how soft you want them.
+But you have to keep watching to make sure the water doesn’t boil away or boil over.

-Add 1 pound raw peanuts in the shell in the pot inside the Instant Pot.
+Add 1 pound raw peanuts in the shell in the pot that sits inside the Instant Pot base.
 No need to use a trivet.
 If you grow them yourself or buy them at a farmers market with dirt on them, make sure you have washed them thoroughly, first.

 Be sure to push the valve over to sealing and not venting to cook them.
 It took 17 minutes to come up to pressure and start cooking.
-After 40 minutes of cooking time, let it naturally release pressure (NRP).
+After 50 minutes of cooking time, let it naturally release pressure (NRP).
 Mine took 25 minutes to release the pressure naturally.
+You can keep them in the Instant Pot for hours by pressing the Keep Warm button.

-Is it ok to serve Boiled Peanuts at room temperature
+Is it ok to serve Instant Pot Boiled Peanuts at room temperature

-Let them cool enough so you don’t burn your tongue and enjoy them hot or at room temperature.
-The quality control manager (and former caterer) comes out in me when it comes to storing boiled peanuts because of food safety.
+Let the boiled peanuts cool enough so you don’t burn your tongue and enjoy them hot or at room temperature.
+The quality control manager (and former caterer) comes out in me when it comes to storing safely boiled peanuts because of food safety.

 You can keep them warm and out of the danger zone temperatures by setting your Instant Pot to Keep Warm and serve them right out of the Instant Pot.